 A collaboration with

-A series of five panels over academic year 2020-2021 that will bring together leading international voices in areas of forensic ethics to address the materiality of post-life, organized by Diane O’Donoghue (Tisch College) and Bridget Conley (WPF).
-All events are virtual, free, open to the public.
+This series of five panels over academic year 2020-2021 brought together leading international voices in areas of forensic ethics to address the materiality of post-life, organized by Diane O’Donoghue (Tisch College) and Bridget Conley (WPF).
+All events were virtual, free, & open to the public.